 WASHINGTON, Jan.
-31, 2017 – The Advanced Television Systems Committee Board of Directors elected Richard Friedel of Fox Networks as ATSC Board Chairman for 2017.
-Friedel, who served as Chairman in 2016, was re-elected for a new one-year term.
+19, 2018 – The Advanced Television Systems Committee Board of Directors elected award-winning broadcasting executive Richard Friedel as ATSC Board Chairman for 2018.
+Friedel, who has served as Chairman since 2016, was re-elected for another one-year term.

 Friedel is the executive vice president and general manager for Fox Networks Engineering and Operations.
 He oversees long-term technology strategy and day-to-day operations for the Fox Network Center in Los Angeles and the Fox Houston Technical Operations Center, home of Fox Sports’ regional networks.
 He also provides technical support for 14 regional production centers.
 Before joining Fox, Friedel served in various positions at ABC, NBC and local television stations.